-By default, as described in Analyzing the Past and Presentedit, anomaly detection is unsupervised and the machine learning models have no awareness of the domain of your data.
-As a result, machine learning jobs might identify events that are statistically significant but are uninteresting when you know the larger context.
+By default, as described in Analyzing the past and present, anomaly detection is unsupervised and the machine learning models have no awareness of the domain of your data.
+As a result, anomaly detection jobs might identify events that are statistically significant but are uninteresting when you know the larger context.
 Machine learning custom rules enable you to customize anomaly detection.

 Custom rules instruct anomaly detectors to change their behavior based on domain-specific knowledge that you provide.
 When you create a rule, you can specify conditions, scope, and actions.
 When the conditions of a rule are satisfied, its actions are triggered.